pjbaudin/practicalJS_todos/README.md

 ## todo_v9

 Escaping the console by creating a view method to render a list of the items in the todo list and a checkbox to indicate the completion status

+## todo_v10

+Create a delete button and list it with all the items added in the todo list

+Add an event listener to delete a todo item